George Washington's crossing of the Delaware River: Washington's army

-General Horatio Gates was in the Hudson River Valley, and General Charles Lee was in western New Jersey with 2,000 men.
-Washington had ordered both generals to join him, but Gates was delayed by heavy snows en route, and Lee, who did not have a high opinion of Washington, delayed following repeated orders, preferring to remain on the British flank near Morristown, New Jersey.
+Two of Washington's top generals were potentially poised to aid Washington in the crossing and attack.
+Horatio Gates was in the Hudson River Valley.
+Charles Lee was in western New Jersey, where he had 2,000 Continental Army troops under his command.
+Washington ordered both generals to join him, but Gates was delayed by heavy snows in transit to McConkey's Ferry, and Lee, who did not have a high opinion of Washington, delayed following repeated orders, and remained on the British flank near Morristown.

-Other problems affected the quantity and quality of his forces.
-Many of his men's enlistments were due to expire at the end of the year, and many soldiers were inclined to leave the army when their commission ended.
-Several deserted before their enlistments were completed.
-The pending loss of forces, the series of lost battles, the loss of New York, the flight of the Army along with many New Yorkers and the Second Continental Congress to Philadelphia, left many in doubt about the prospects of winning the war.
-But Washington persisted.
-He successfully procured supplies and dispatched men to recruit new members of the militia, which was successful partially because of British and Hessian soldiers’ drunken behavior while in New Jersey and Pennsylvania.
+Other problems hampered Washington's forces.
+Many of his troop's enlistments were due to expire at the end of 1776, then only a week away, and many of them were inclined to leave the Continental Army when their commission ended.
+Several Continental Army troops deserted prior to expiration of their enlistment commitment.

+The pending loss of forces, the series of lost battles, the loss of New York, and the resulting flight of the Continental Army and many New Yorkers from the British, led some in the Second Continental Congress in Philadelphia to begin doubting the war's direction under Washington's leadership.
+But Washington persisted, successfully procuring supplies and dispatching men to recruit new members for the Continental Army, which was successful partly because of British and Hessian soldiers' drunken behavior while in New Jersey and Pennsylvania.

-The losses at Fort Lee and Washington placed a heavy toll on the Patriots.
+The losses at Fort Lee placed a heavy toll on Washington and the Continental Army.
 When they evacuated their forts, they were forced to leave behind critical supplies and munitions.
-Many troops had been killed or taken prisoner, and the morale of the remaining troops was low.
-Few believed that they could win the war and gain independence.
+Many troops were killed or taken prisoner, and the morale of the remaining troops suffered even further.
+Few believed that Washington and the Continental Army could win the war and gain independence.

 Publication of The American Crisis

-But the morale of the Patriot forces was boosted on December 19 when a new pamphlet titled The American Crisis written by Thomas Paine, the author of Common Sense, was published.
+On December 19, 1776, just a week prior to Washington's covert crossing of the Delaware River, the morale of the Continental Army was lifted by the publication of The American Crisis, a pamphlet authored by Thomas Paine, the author of Common Sense.
+In The American Crisis, Paine wrote the famed phrase:

-Within a day of its publication in Philadelphia, General Washington ordered it to be read to all of his troops.
-It encouraged the soldiers and improved the tolerance of their difficult conditions.
+The day following its publication in Philadelphia, Washington ordered all his troops to read it.
+In The American Crisis, Paine encouraged the soldiers to look more optimistically at their prospects for victory.
+The pamphlet also enhanced public understanding across the Thirteen Colonies of the challenging conditions confronting the Continental Army but arguing that victory was possible and necessary.